Mark-Assessment/v-butcher-blackrosetatoot-m1-2/testing.md

 ### JavaScript Validator

-[jshint](https://jshint.com/) was used to validate the small amount of Javascript within the project.
+[jshint](https://jshint.com/) was used to validate the small amount of Javascript within the project - Passed with no warnings/errors.
 ![JavaScript Validator Results](documentation/testing/javascript-validator.png)

 ### Chrome DevTools Audit Report